aurelia-contrib/aurelia-open-id-connect-demos/README.md

 Once the app is running, visit http://localhost:9000

-As a demo, log in with an account that is part of the BigFontOutlook Azure Active Directory.
+Log in with the demo account from the BigFontOutlook Azure Active Directory.

 * User name: throwaway01@bigfontoutlook.onmicrosoft.com
 * Password: %%37DSIbGe*krCeh

-Update `azure-signing-keys.ts` if you receive this error: "No key matching kid or alg found in signing keys".
+Note: Update `azure-signing-keys.ts` if you receive this error: "No key matching kid or alg found in signing keys".